pavelsof/ipatok/README.rst

   unless there is a connecting tie bar (e.g. ``a͡ɪ``).
 - ``merge``: expects a ``str, str → bool`` function to be applied onto each pair of consecutive tokens; those for which the output is ``True`` are merged together.
-You can use this to, e.g., plug in own diphtong detection
+You can use this to, e.g., plug in your own diphtong detection
   algorithm:

   >>> tokenise(string, diphtongs=False, merge=custom_func)